root-project/jsroot/docs/JSROOT.md

     // after some interval request object again JSROOT.redraw("drawing", obj2, "colz");

-The JSROOT.redraw function will call JSROOT.draw if the drawing was not performed before.
+The JSROOT.redraw() function will call JSROOT.draw if the drawing was not performed before.

+In the case when changing of HTML layout leads to resize of element with JSROOT drawing, one should call JSROOT.resize() to let JSROOT adjust drawing size.
+One should do:

+    JSROOT.resize("drawing");

+ As second argument one could specify exact size for draw elements like:

+    JSROOT.resize("drawing", { width: 500, height: 200 } );

+To correctly cleanup JSROOT drawings from HTML element, one should call:

+    JSROOT.cleanup("drawing");

 ### File API